Skip to main content

 Pros

-• +Full pricing control – you set your own selling prices and can flexibly respond to market changes
+• +Full pricing control – you set your own selling prices and can flexibly respond to market changes.
+No unannounced price reductions by Amazon

-• +Higher margins – without wholesale discounts to Amazon, you keep a larger share of the selling price
+• +Higher margins – without wholesale discounts to Amazon, you keep a larger share of the selling price.
+Net margins typically range from 15-30% after deducting all Amazon fees

-• +Fast market entry – you can list new products immediately without waiting for purchase orders from Amazon
+• +Fast market entry – you can list new products immediately, independent of Amazon's ordering cycles.
+Full flexibility in assortment decisions

-• +Flexible advertising options – full access to Sponsored Products, Sponsored Brands, Sponsored Display, and Amazon DSP
+• +Flexible advertising options – full access to Sponsored Products, Sponsored Brands, and Sponsored Display.
+Amazon DSP is also available with minimum budget requirements

 Cons

-• -Higher operational effort – you are responsible for listing optimization, customer service, returns, and inventory management
+• -High operational effort – you are responsible for listing optimization, customer service, returns, inventory management, advertising, and compliance.
+Typically requires 3-5 full-time employees

-• -Buy Box not guaranteed – when competing for the Buy Box, other sellers or Amazon itself may be preferred
+• -Buy Box not guaranteed – when competing for the Buy Box, other sellers or Amazon itself may be preferred.
+New accounts often struggle to win the Buy Box

-• -Account suspension risk – violations of Amazon policies can lead to suspension of your entire account
+• -Account suspension risk – violations of Amazon policies, poor KPIs (error rate, cancellations, late shipments) can lead to listing suppression or complete account suspension

-• -Tax responsibility – you must handle VAT registrations and filings in all target countries yourself
+• -Tax and regulatory responsibility – you must manage VAT registrations, EPR obligations (packaging, WEEE, batteries), and product compliance (CE, GPSR) across all target countries yourself

 Amazon Vendor (1P)

 As an Amazon Vendor, you sell your products wholesale directly to Amazon.
-Amazon purchases your goods, takes over pricing, and handles distribution to end customers.
-Your products display the coveted 'Ships from and sold by Amazon' badge.
+Amazon becomes the owner of the goods and sells them under the 'Ships from and sold by Amazon' label to end customers.
+Pricing, product placement, and customer service are entirely in Amazon's hands.
 Access to the Vendor program is invitation-only and managed through Vendor Central.
+This model typically requires 1-2.5 full-time employees focused on purchase order processes, chargebacks, content submissions, and financial reconciliation.

 Pros